Wildhoney/Legofy/README.md

 ## Re-rendering

-By default when the window is resized no re-rendering will occur &mdash; it's entirely up to the developer to invoke `transform` again.
+By default when the window is resized no re-rendering will occur &mdash; it's entirely up to the developer to invoke `transform` again &ndash; and thankfully the `transform` function is idempotent.

 ```javascript
 import {throttle} from 'lodash';